 Whether you pay CGT if you inherit property from a foreign resident mostly comes down to the deceased’s circumstances.

 You will be exempt from CGT if you qualify for the main residence exemption.
-A person can only qualify for this if the deceased foreign resident passed the life events test.
+It’s important to note a person can only qualify for the main residence exemption if the foreign deceased resident passed the ‘life events test’.

 To satisfy this test, you must be a foreign resident for tax purposes for a continuous period of six years or less and one of the following must have occurred: